paulffm/Continuous-Time-Diffusion-Models-for-Discrete-Data/README.md

 ## Results

-According to [PaperwithCode](https://paperswithcode.com/sota/image-generation-on-mnist), the tauLDR framework, combined with negative log-likelihood loss and our Midpoint Tau-Leaping sampler, achieves state-of-the-art performance in terms of FID score, surpassing previous state-of-the-art models:
+According to [PaperwithCode](https://paperswithcode.com/sota/image-generation-on-mnist), the tauLDR framework, combined with negative log-likelihood loss and our Midpoint Tau-Leaping sampler, achieves state-of-the-art performance in terms of FID score on the MNIST dataset, surpassing previous state-of-the-art models:

 | Rank | Model | FID |
 | ---- | ----- | --- |